matt-tingen/Timesheet/README.md

 Timesheet
 =========

-This is a simple timesheet parser with support for hierachical tasks
+This is a simple timesheet parser with support for hierarchical tasks

 To use, run `python timesheet.py input_file`